uptonking/note4yaoo/lib-db-tinybase-community.md

 - There's Datascript[0] and Datomic[1].
 While not "identical", they are definitely complimentary.
 There's a (now defunct) library[2] for keeping them in sync too.

 - PouchDB has offered something like that for close to a decade now, if I'm not mistaken.
 Might be worth looking into.
-  - It is document-based, though, rather than relational+graph, though I suppose you could build graph utilities on top of it.
+  - It is **document-based, though, rather than relational+graph**, though I suppose you could build graph utilities on top of it.
 - PouchDB is incredible, so much respect for the devs that built it.
 The trouble is though, it is now quite an ageing codebase with relatively little maintenance.
+- rxdb is the best client side database.
+RxDB syncs with GraphQL and Pouch/CouchDBs.
+  - There's WatermelonDB which uses IndexedDB on web and SQLite on native, it's nice for syncing to custom backends.
+  - There's GUN and Orbit for distributed graph databases.
+  - TinyBase looks really really nice, fills the gap in-between hefty client side databases and state system solutions like Redux + Persist.
+I'd like to see Redux middleware integration for time travel debugging, event lots, and snapshotting if possible.
+The analytics and rollback APIs are a nice touch.
+Size is enticing.

+- Orbit.js does some of these things and coordinates client with a variety of data sources through a standard set of interfaces and using normalized data structures.
+  - Orbit.js does some of these things and coordinates client with a variety of data sources through a standard set of interfaces and using normalized data structures.

+-
+-
+-
+-
+-
+-
+-